FrancescaBabiloni/adaptive_spiral/README.md

 * [MPI-IS Mesh](https://github.com/MPI-IS/mesh): installed from source.

 ## Train 3D Face Reconstruction on CoMA
+We follow the original [SpiralNet++](https://github.com/sw-gong/spiralnet_plus/tree/master) codebase.
-Download the CoMA dataset from [here] (https://coma.is.tue.mpg.de/).
-Run the interpolation experiment :
+To perform a quick run, download the CoMA dataset from [here](https://coma.is.tue.mpg.de/) and then run the interpolation experiment using:
 ```
 python -m reconstruction.main --config ./config/reconstruction/AdaptiveSpiralconv.yaml
 ```

 ## Citation
-Please consider citing our work:
+If you find this repo useful consider citing our work:
 ```
 @inproceedings{babiloni2023adaptive,
   title={Adaptive Spiral Layers for Efficient 3D Representation Learning on Meshes},